 Over the years, the number of members grew from the original six to 25.
 Currently, there are eight members.
 Several past scholarship recipients have been or are now Club members.

 The size and number of awards has grown steadily since the Club’s inception.
 From the original award of $50 to one student, scholarships grew to $100 each for six students.
 Starting in 1969, the top recipient received $500 and the second highest ranking student from Lawnside received $200.
 Two Club awards are named for the group’s first presidents –– the Linese Miller Award and the Helen Mae Henderson Teaching Award.
-Today the Club awards four scholarships to the highest ranking students from Lawnside in denominations of $2,000; $1,500; $1,250 and $1,000.
-Additionally, $300 book awards are provided over three years to any graduate who is enrolled in school with a G.P.A of 3.0 or better who requests the assistance in writing.
+Today the Club awards four scholarships to the highest ranking students from Lawnside in denominations of $2,500; $2,000; $1,750 and $1,500.
+Additionally, $150 book awards are provided to any graduate who is enrolled in school with a G.P.A of 3.0 or better who requests the assistance in writing.

-The Club’s activities have extended beyond awarding money to encouraging scholarly pursuits.
-Over the years, the Club has sponsored educational seminars for parents and high school students on preparing for and applying to college, requesting financial aid, developing academic discipline and preparing for the SAT Test.
+The Club’s activities extend beyond awarding money to encouraging scholarly pursuits.
+Over the years, the Club has sponsored seminars for parents and high school students on preparing for and applying to college, requesting financial aid, developing academic discipline and preparing for the SATs.
 Students who make the honor roll and principal’s list receive congratulatory notes from the Club.

 In addition to recognizing high school graduates, the Club annually presents an award to the Lawnside School eighth grade graduate excelling in English.

 After the death in 1993 of the last active charter member, Alice Still, the Club received numerous donations in memoriam and decided to rename its college emergency fund for her.
-She had served 48 years at the time of her death.
+She had served 48 years.

 In 1995, the Club received a bequest from the estate of Elizabeth Jones which allowed the creation of a $500 award for academic excellence given to graduating seniors with an average at or above 93.